forked-from-1kasper/anders/README.md

 * Lexer in 80 LOC
 * UTF-8 support including universe levels
 * Lean syntax for ΠΣW
-* Poor man's records as Σ with named accessors to telescope variables
+* Poor man’s records as Σ with named accessors to telescope variables
 * 1D syntax with top-level declarations
 * Best suited for academic papers and fast type checking